 During the 1990s it became increasingly common for the psychological disorders of anxiety and depression to be treated via GP referral pathways.
 Medicare rebates were instigated in 2006, further strengthening this destigmatised process.

-Over the 33 years Jan and Malcolm owned the practice, three extremely loyal and valuable receptionists have been employed.
-We are very fortunate to continue to have Andrea O'Loughlin to provide the efficient and friendly face of our practice.
+Over the 38 years the Practice has been running, three extremely loyal and valuable receptionists have been employed.
+It is our privilege to have Andrea O'Loughlin, who has been with us for 15 years, continuing to provide the efficient, friendly and kind face of our practice.

 In 2016, ownership of the practice was transferred to Sue Fraser who shares Jan and Malcolm’s passion for in-depth, thoughtful, relationship-based therapy.

 Sue has completed her full academic and clinical child & adolescent psychoanalytic psychotherapy training.
 Over the years, she has gradually blended other therapeutic techniques into these psychoanalytic understandings .
 This has culminated in a gentle but in-depth insight-oriented therapeutic approach as she searches for understanding with and a more comfortable way forward for her child, adolescent and adult clients.

 Sue started her professional life as a paediatric occupational therapist, working predominantly with children with sensori-motor and neuro-developmental difficulties, in Australia and in England.
 Early in her career, whilst working with children in the care of the state, she became increasingly interested in complex trauma.
 She was particularly interested in the emotional world of children and the impact of environmental and relational stressors on child development and behaviour, conscious of the potential life-long impact of gaps and trauma in early life.
 With this, came a move towards child and adolescent mental health and the beginning of formal post-graduate training in this area.